 My rating: 4 stars

 If magic was real, what would have history been like?
-Jonathan Strange & Mr Norrell by Susanna Clarke aims to answer that question with some moments of wittiness and beautiful language.
+Jonathan Strange & Mr Norrell by Susanna Clarke aims to answer that question with some moments of wit and beautiful language.
 It is an alternative history novel, set in the 19th century, focusing on the restoration of English magic and the role played by the two greatest magicians of that time: Gilbert Norrell and Jonathan Strange.
 Magic in England had, for a long time, been limited to the existence of theoretical magicians.
-However, in York a group of magic scholars discovers the reclusive Mr Norrell, who astonishes them with his practical magic.
+However, in York, a group of magic scholars discovers the reclusive Mr Norrell, who astonishes them with his practical magic.
 He then embarks on a journey to restore magic to England.
 But another magician, Jonathan Strange, appears in the country, leading to a convoluted relationship between the two.

-While Norrell has difficulty dealing with the public eye, Jonathan Strange, who is also quite sure of himself, becomes well-loved by the London society, since he is more inclined to do and speak about magic in public.
+While Norrell has difficulty dealing with the public eye, Jonathan Strange, who is also quite sure of himself, becomes well liked by London society, since he is more inclined to do and speak about magic in public.
 He is also a more daring magician, who is more willing and even eager to try new spells, despite Mr Norrell keeping a lot of information from him.
 In fact, Norrell seems to want to manage and have the power regarding everything that has to do with English magic.

-This social commentary helps achieve the creation of an alternative history, which has some links to reality.
+The social commentary helps achieve the creation of an alternative history, which has some links to reality.
 The story takes place during the war against Napoleon and the French Invasions.
 Real historical people appear as characters (Lord Wellington, King George…), and others are worth a mention, such as the painter Francisco Goya.
-On the other hand, the story is told in a quite detailed way regarding the historical aspects of magic.
+On the other hand, the story is told in quite a detailed way regarding the historical aspects of magic.
 The existence of magic fits perfectly with the rest of the story, not seeming disconnected or something impossible.

 There are many things to like about Jonathan Strange & Mr Norrell.
 Small details are used to connect different strands of the story, giving a sense of continuity.
-The appearances of the fairy are darkly hilarious and some of my favourites along the book.
-The descriptions of people and places, which are usually quite detailed, are done by means of quite visual and suggestive metaphors.
+The appearances of the fairy are darkly hilarious and some of my favourites throughout the book.
+The descriptions of people and places, which are usually quite detailed, are done by means of visual and suggestive metaphors.
 The balls at Lost-hope, for example, are described in a painstakingly way that gave me chills.
-However, the magic done by Strange while in the Peninsula didn’t have the same level of suggestion that in other instances.
+However, the magic done by Strange while in the Peninsula didn’t have the same level of excitement that in other instances.

 One of the problems I had with the book is that it has too many footnotes.
 Although they give the book an historical feeling, some seemed unnecessary for the development of the story and were not that interesting.
-On the other hand, some events mentioned in the footnotes should have been told in the main text, as is the case of the competition between Mr Norrell and Arabella Strange during an auction of books from a deceased man’s personal library.
-In fact, I would have liked a little bit more focus on Arabella so what happens afterwards has more impact.
-If it wasn’t for these complains, I would probably have rated the book five starts instead of four.
+On the other hand, some events mentioned in the footnotes should have been told in the main text, as it is the case of the competition between Mr Norrell and Arabella Strange during an auction of books from a deceased man’s personal library.
+In fact, I would have liked a little bit more focus on Arabella so what happens afterwards has more of an impact.
+If it wasn’t for these complaints, I would probably have rated the book with five starts instead of four.